gugglegum/phpstorm-reset-trial/README.md

 $ php bin/phpstorm_reset_trial ~/.PhpStorm2018.2/config/
 PhpStorm Reset Trial ver.
 1.0.0 2018-09-26

-This utility will reset trail period of your PhpStorm installation with saving its settings.
+This utility will reset trial period of your PhpStorm installation with saving its settings.

 Config directory in "/home/paul/.PhpStorm2018.2/config" Backup directory in "/home/paul/.PhpStorm2018.2/backup"